rob-bl8ke/car-auction/README.md

 To grab hold of the seed data simply use the Postman call to `Get all auctions` and copy and paste the JSON data into a new file in the Data folder.
 Call it `auctions.json`.

 The `Item` class does not contain and Id property because it inherits from `Entity` which provides its own `MongoDB` equivalent.
 The import from the `auctions.json` file should populate the `_id` property in MongoDB for each `Item` document.

+[MongoDB.Entitites Official Website](https://mongodb-entities.com/) is a good place to go understand how we can use it perform CRUD and other operations against the MongoDB database.
+Basically, it provides a LINQ like interface to the MongoDB database.
+Take a look at the [Code Samples](https://mongodb-entities.com/wiki/Code-Samples.html) for a crash course.